micropython-IMU/micropython-fusion/README.md

 ### 2.1.2 Bound variables

-Three bound variables provide access to the angles in degrees:
+Three bound variables provide access to the Euler angles in degrees:

  1. `heading`
  2. `pitch`
  3. `roll`

+Quaternion data may be accesed via the `q` bound variable:

+ 1. `q` Contains `[w, x, y, z]` representing the normalised (unit) quaternion `w + xi + yj + zk`.
+Quaternion data is dimensionless.

 A bound variable `beta` controls algorithm performance.
 The default value may be altered after instantiation.
 See [section 5.2](./README.md#52-beta).